 Jacob A. Alderete, MD Candidate

-Jacob is a first-year medical student at the David Geffen School of Medicine at UCLA.
+Jacob is a second-year medical student at the David Geffen School of Medicine at UCLA.
 He previously graduated from UCLA with a degree in neuroscience in 2020, where he studied the underlying neural circuitry of opioid pharmacology.
 His current interests involve better understanding the neural circuitry underlying pain and addiction in humans through the use of implanted neuromodulation or EEG devices.
 In addition, he is involved in a translational-science study investigating vagal nerve stimulation and deep brain stimulation to treat pain and addiction.

 Michael Meir Chodakiewitz, MD Candidate